OpenConext-Attic/OpenConext-oidc/README.md

 ## Building and running

-The OpemConext-oidc is a maven overlay for OpenID-Connect-Java-Server.
+The OpenConext-oidc is a maven overlay for OpenID-Connect-Java-Server.
 Issue a

 `git submodule update --init --recursive`